Sebastian-Schuchmann/tf-jam/README.md

 If you like this repo make sure to follow me [@seppischuchmann](https://www.instagram.com/seppischuchmann/) 👋.

 ## Motivation
 I wanted to modify the original tf-jam project for use with ML-Agents.
 Now you can train everything by using the ML-Agents toolkit via reinforcement learning.
-This makes it really use the extend the scope of the agents capability.
+This makes it really easy to extend the scope of the agents capability.

 ## Getting started
 ### Installing ML Agents and Tensorflow